02 Oct How to Find a Cheap Car Rental for your USA roadtrip?

 Watch out for those one-way drop-off fees.
 By that, we mean renting a car in Dallas and dropping it off in Flagstaff.
 Most if not all rental companies have hidden fees built into any rental that gets dropped off in another place than where it was picked up.
 So, though it might take another day of travel, try to plan on dropping off your car at the same location it was picked up at.

 Forget airports!
 Sure, it’s convenient to just grab the car and go when you land.
 But, it will almost always entail some added fees.
 That’s because the rental companies themselves have to pay high taxes and fees in order to operate within the airport.
 And obviously the car rental business isn’t one of charity.
-So if you can take advantage of the airport shuttle service to get to a nearby car rental office location, it might be worth it to save some money.
+So if you can take advantage of the airport shuttle service to get to a nearby car rental office location, it might be worth it to save some money on rentals.

 KNOW YOUR INSURANCE